 1st: What were the circumstances under your eventually leaving Charlton Comics, and roughly when was that?

 Frank McLaughlin: Dick (Giordano) and I thought it was time to make the move.
 Not sure about the date.
 I think others thought the same, but I don’t think it was a move, as a group.

 1st: That’s very cool!
-My own late mother, whose full name was Sheila Monica Delores Wingfield – Latter, also painted, throughout the last several decades of her life, many beautiful water color paintings; hers were sea and landscapes.
+My own late mother, whose full name was Sheila Monica Delores Wingfield – Latter, also painted, throughout the last several decades of her life, many beautiful watercolor paintings; hers were sea and landscapes.
 She was originally from Red Ruth, Cornwall, England.
 Both of my late parents served in World War Two.
-My mother was a British Wren, and my father, a Canadian, whose name was Edward Joseph Latter, was a Canadian Navy torpedo man, and electrician.
-Will you be possibly doing any more comics work for any of the new NEO-Charlton Comics company titles, that is out now, like for The Charlton Arrow, etc.?
+My mother was a British Wren, and my father, a Canadian, whose name was Edward Joseph Latter.
+He was a Canadian Navy torpedo man, and electrician.
+Will you be possibly doing any more comics work for any of the new NEO-Charlton Comics company titles, that are out now, like for The Charlton Arrow, etc.?

 Frank McLaughlin: As of now, I have no further plans to work in comics.
 I am working on a few related projects, and I still take paid art commissions.

 1st: As mentioned previously in this First Comics News.com interview withFrank McLaughlin, those who wish to procure paid art commissions from Mr. McLaughlin, can reach him by email for this purpose, at Frankart@optonline.net

 1st: Frank, do you recall the very last work you did for comic books?